arshad-yaseen/monacopilot/README.md

 ### Handling Errors

-You can handle errors that occur during completion requests by providing an `onError` function when calling `registerCompletion`.
-This allows you to customize error handling and logging based on your application's needs.
+When an error occurs during the completion process or requests, Monacopilot will log it to the console by default rather than throwing errors.
+This ensures smooth editing even when completions are unavailable.

-This will disable the default error handling and logging behavior of Monacopilot.
+You can provide this callback to handle errors yourself, which will disable the default console logging.

 ```javascript
 registerCompletion(monaco, editor, {